Tokugawa shogunate: Policies to control the daimyō

-The shogunate had the power to discard, annex, and transform domains, although they were rarely and carefully exercised after the early years of the shogunate, to prevent daimyōs from banding together.
+The shogunate had the power to discard, annex, and transform domains, although they were rarely and carefully exercised after the early years of the shogunate, to prevent daimyō from banding together.
 The sankin-kōtai system of alternative residence required each daimyō to reside in alternate years between the han and the court in Edo.
 During their absences from Edo, it was also required that they leave their family as hostages until their return.
 The hostages and the huge expenditure sankin-kōtai imposed on each han helped to ensure loyalty to the shōgun.
-By the 1690s, the vast majority of daimyos would be born in Edo, and most would consider it their homes.
-Some daimyos had little interest in their domains and needed to be begged to return "home".
+By the 1690s, the vast majority of daimyō would be born in Edo, and most would consider it their homes.
+Some daimyō had little interest in their domains and needed to be begged to return "home".

-In return for the centralization, peace among the daimyos was maintained; unlike in the Sengoku period, daimyos no longer worried about conflicts with one another.
+In return for the centralization, peace among the daimyō was maintained; unlike in the Sengoku period, daimyō no longer worried about conflicts with one another.
 In addition, hereditary succession was guaranteed as internal usurpations within domains were not recognized by the shogunate.

-Classification of daimyos
+Classification of daimyō

 The Tokugawa clan further ensured loyalty by maintaining a dogmatic insistence on loyalty to the shōgun.
 Daimyos were classified into three main categories: